 SEA Directive Criteria and Schedule 1 of Environmental Assessment of Plans and Programmes Regulations 2004 Assessment Commentary Likely significant effect?
-(Y/N) Edmund) 37 x Grade II & II Listings 1 x Registered Park and Garden (Hardwick Park, Grade II) Various non-designated locally important historic buildings 4 x Designated Local Wildlife Sites (although ecological siteassessments will be required to determine the presence and absence of protected species and potential impact on them).
+(Y/N) important historic buildings 4 x Designated Local Wildlife Sites (although ecological siteassessments will be required to determine the presence and absence of protected species and potential impact on them).
 2 x Areas of Ancient Woodland Areas within Flood Zone 3A - although this is primarily related to River Skerne (other known surface water flooding issues) The majority of agricultural land within the area is classed as Grade 3 (good/ moderate) There are no known exceedances of national air quality objectives within the area The County Durham Landscape Strategy classifies the majority of land around Sedgefield village and land to the east as 'Conserve and Restore', with other significant areas classes as 'Enhance'.
+A negligible amount of the Sedgefield Neighbourhood Plan Area is within Flood Zone 3, as a result of the River Skerne.
+However the neighbourhood plan doesn't propose any new development in this area, therefore having a no impact on flood risk.